About the course

 The course is assessed by four written assignments and end of year tutor reports.
-The four assignments will each count for 25% of the final mark and comprise two theoretical essays (no more than 3,000 words each), one illustration and critique (no more than 4,000 words) and one reflective journal assignment (no more than 5,000 words).
+The four assignments will each count for 25% of the final mark and comprise two theoretical essays, one illustration and critique and one reflective journal assignment.

-Graduates of the PGCert course may apply to progress to the PGDip in Psychodynamic Practice, approximately 50% of students do this.
+Graduates of the PGCert course may apply to progress to the PG Diploma in Psychodynamic Practice, approximately 50% of students do this.
 Others may apply to training courses elsewhere, or may use the PGCert course within their current employment.